Contact us

 Urgent Capital Support (UCS) is for academies and sixth-form colleges that do not have access to SCA and require funding assistance to address urgent building condition issues that put at risk either the safety of pupils and staff or threaten the closure of the whole or a significant part of the school.
 This funding is open throughout the year.

-5. School-Based Nursery Capital Grant
+6. School-Based Nursery Capital Grant

-Introduced in October 2024, the School-Based Nursery Capital Grant provides an exciting opportunity for English state-funded primary phase schools to enhance their early education offerings.
+Introduced in October 2024, the School-Based Nursery Capital Grant provides an exciting opportunity for English state-funded primary-phase schools to enhance their early education offerings.
 This is a visionary initiative aimed at transforming surplus school spaces into vibrant nursery provisions.

-6. Basic Need
+7. Basic Need

 Basic Need Allocation is the funding given to local authorities each year to help them fulfil their duty to make sure there are enough school places for children in their local area.

 Allocations for the 2026-2027 and 2027-2028 financial years, announced in March 2025, will support local authorities to create the new school places they need by the start of September 2028.
-This is in addition to allocations announced in 2023 for the 2025-2026 financial year, for school places needed by September 2026.

-Capital funding for school places needed by 2028: an explanatory note on methodology explains how DfE has calculated the funding for each local authority, using data from the school capacity survey.
+Capital funding for school places needed by 2028: explanatory note on methodology explains how DfE has calculated the funding for each local authority, using data from the school capacity survey.

-All local authorities have also been allocated additional capital funding to invest in provision for children and young people with special educational needs and disabilities through the high needs provision capital allocations
+All local authorities have also been allocated additional capital funding to invest in provision for children and young people with special educational needs and disabilities through the high needs provision capital allocations.

 8. Bid Writing